 12. Social Media Safety

-Recent studies from the Pew Research Center show that 71 percent of teens say they use at least one, if not more, of the following social networks: Facebook, Google+, Instagram, Twitter, Snapchat, Vine, and Tumblr.
+Recent studies from the Pew Research Center show that 71 percent of teens use at least one, if not more, of the following social networks: Facebook, Google+, Instagram, Twitter, Snapchat, Vine, and Tumblr.

 Suggested Online Safety Guidance:

 - 10 Tips to Stay Safe Online | McAfee

 - 50+ Internet Security Tips & Tricks from Top Experts | Heimdal Security